-- The interface of OneNote is very similar to other Office applications like Word, PowerPoint and Excel.
-It can take some time for you to learn the interface but still it is regarded as more productive for a note taking application.
+- The interface of OneNote is very similar to other Office applications like Word, PowerPoint, and Excel.
+It can take some time for you to learn the interface but still, it is regarded as more productive for a note-taking application.
 Since OneNote is developed by Microsoft themselves, it works fluidly on Windows whereas Evernote lags if you using an outdated system.
 In OneNote, you can work on one notebook at a time and there are tabs for each section of the notebook on the top.
-On the left side of the screen, there is a list of pages inside the current selected notebook section and on the right side is where the page is displayed.
+On the left side of the screen, there is a list of pages inside the currently selected notebook section and on the right side is where the page is displayed.
 On the very top is the Quick Access Bar which is the most useful feature among all Office applications.

-This is going to be a great feature if you have a tablet with Stylus and Windows OS and built-in free OneNote App (or other version which comes with Office version)
+This is going to be a great feature if you have a tablet with Stylus and Windows OS and built-in free OneNote App (or another version which comes with Office version)

 - If you ever wanted to take notes while watching a video or reading an article on your browser or just while doing anything else on Windows, you can easily dock the OneNote window to the left or right of the screen.
 It is very convenient and it changes the size of the window to a smaller one so OneNote does not interfere with your other work.

 Math Function in OneNote